 A survey conducted by the Massachusetts Immigrant & Refugee Advocacy Coalition release found that immigrants are at heightened risk of facing COVID-19 exposure, lack of access to the health resources, financial stress, and racism.
-Here, our Boston immigration attorney highlights the key findings from the research report.
+Here, our immigration attorney highlights the key findings from the research report.

 Three Quarters of Massachusetts Immigrant Households Have Lost a Job

 The pandemic has caused significant disruption in Massachusetts.
 As the United States has failed to control the transmission of the virus, our country’s unemployment rate has skyrocketed.
 Immigrants are bearing a disproportionate share of the impact.
 To be sure, 76.4 percent of immigrants who responded to the survey report that someone in their household lost their job as a direct result of COVID-19 and the government shutdowns.
 As many immigrants also work in the informal economy—including performing domestic labor and gig positions—they faced an even sharper impact from the pandemic.